elton-cs/towerOfGreedProposal/Proposal Review.md

 ## I would like to see a risk mitigation strategy.

+This is something I'm still working on.
+Would love to hear more advice and suggestions on this.
+In terms of keeping the game risk averse in relation to DeFi, one of the benefits of using Paima Engine is that it separates the gameplay from the crypto functionality.
+By being a sovereign rollup, we can iterate on game design without affecting the liquidity on chain.
+Additionally, by using Paima's primitive's like Projection NFTs, we can have a lot more flexibility without too much risk.

+Of course, the main tournament and staking smart contracts will have to be carefully designed and audited as it's being written, so that's something to take note of.

 ## I would like to see the team info section completed.

+At this point, Tower of Greed is going to start as a solo project.
+As mentioned before, once the project is funded, I hope to incentivize current Mina Navigators to help in building the Zeko L2 contracts to speed up development.
+Additionally, some funding will also be used to get custom art and music for the game.

 ## What is your value preposition?
 What is unique about your game?
 If you want to bring non-blockchain people to the blockchain gaming industry, you will be competing with web2 games.
 I would like to see more quantification over your unique selling point.

+Tower of Greed is a spin on a popular game from the pokemon franchise: Pokemon Mystery Dungeon.
+Except, it's fully PvP.
+The value preposition for the game are two fold: For casual gamers, ToG is a game that combines two unique and seemingly unrelated genres: turn-based rpg and battle royale.
+For the crypto native, ToG uses the latest technologies in the blockchain space like staking and points to create hype and bring value to the community while building a fun and enjoyable game.

+There's still more details I'll be adding to the draft, but my response is getting really big so I'll have to cut it here.

+Thanks for the questions!